Ella-Hoeppner/Pidgin/README.md

         * For this reason I'm unsure if this optimization will really be worth it.
 Should at least implement it and have it be an optional thing, and do some benchmarking to see what effect it has.
         * It should be possible to have certain instructions that are known to always produce non-collection values (arithmetic ops, boolean ops, etc...) tag their output registers with metadata that lets the compiler know it can skip the `Clear` at the end of the lifetime
           * but many things will often produce non-collection values, e.g. `First` and user-defined functions, in a way that the compiler can't know about because the language doesn't have static typing.
 So this will probably only help in a small fraction of cases
+      * Alternatively, what about making `Clear` not actually zero out the memory, but just like, decrement the strong count of the associated `Rc` (if any, i.e. if the value is a collection) and then use `std::mem::forget`?
+This would avoid zeroing out the memory.
+Though it would still mean processing an extra instruction.
 * Use GSE for parsing, once it's ready

 # planned language features (once the IR and VM are usable and a basic AST)